-In recent years, there has been tremendous interest in energy efficiency and lifetime problems associated with wireless ad hoc (and sensor) networks.
-As a result, new knowledge and understanding begin to build up on this important subject.
-For example, for an ad hoc network where each node is provisioned with limited energy (also called an energy-constrained network), it is now well understood that an energy efficient routing usually cannot provide the best result for network lifetime performance [26].
-This important result has led to the evolution of two lines of research: one focuses on minimizing the total energy required to maintain a tree (broadcast/multicast) [2], [4], [5], [6], [14], [24], [25] and the other focuses on how to perform routing so that the network lifetime can be prolonged as much as possible [15], [26].
+I N RECENT years, there has been a tremendous interest in energy efficiency and lifetime problems associated with wireless ad hoc networks.
+For an ad hoc network where each node is provisioned with limited energy (also called an energyconstrained network), it is now well understood that an energy efficient routing usually cannot provide the best result for network lifetime performance [26].
+This important result has led to the evolution of two lines of research: One focuses on minimizing the total energy required to maintain a tree (broadcast/multicast) [2], [4], [5], [13], [24], [25], and the other focuses on how to perform routing so that the network lifetime can be prolonged as much as possible [14], [26].